calvinbui/prometheus-traefik-sd/README.md

 ## Caveats

 If a route is removed from Traefik (i.e. a Docker container is removed), this application will also remove it from being monitored.
-Therefore it is recommended to set the `INTERVAL` environment variable to twice the amount of time it'll take before your Prometheus rules/alerts trigger
+Therefore it is recommended to set the `INTERVAL` environment variable to twice the amount of time it'll take before your rules/alerts trigger.

 ## To Do

-- Support config Labels
+- Support config Labels for Prometheus
-- Integrate with Docker labels
+- Integrate with Docker labels to configure labels and scheme (currently on https://)
-- Integrate with Traefik Services
+- Integrate with Traefik Services to get more information

 ## Thanks